mattwach/tinygo_picocalc/README.md

 ## Flashing New Code

-Flashing the Pico inside the PicoCalc was not made as easy as it could be.
+Flashing a Pico installed in a PicoCalc was not made as convenient as it could have been.
+Some people created some advanced solutions with 3D printing, etc.
-Some people created some advanced solutions with 3D printing, etc. Here I present a simple hack.
+Here I present a simple hack.

 First, I superglued a SMD button to the Pico and soldered a jumper wire to the reset pin, like this:

 ![picocalc](img/hacked_pico.jpg)

-Now the Pico has a reset button like it arguably always should have and you can press reset while holding boot to go into programming mode.
+Now the Pico has a reset button.
+You can press reset while holding boot to go into programming mode.

 For the next step, I simply drilled holes in the PicoCalc case where the buttons are.